timbenniks/nuxt-contentstack/README.md

 ### Usage

-The Contentstack provider automatically registers when both modules are installed.
-You can use `<NuxtImg>` and `<NuxtPicture>` components directly with Contentstack asset URLs - no need to pass asset UIDs or version UIDs as modifiers:
+Once configured, you can use `<NuxtImg>` and `<NuxtPicture>` components directly with Contentstack asset URLs - no need to pass asset UIDs or version UIDs as modifiers:

 ```vue
 <template>